Breguet: The Epitome of Fine Watchmaking

 Breguet Type XXI Chronograph

 The Breguet Type XXI 3817BR/Z2/3ZU Chronograph features a 42mm stainless steel case with a sapphire-crystal caseback.
-It has a bidirectional rotating bezel with screw-locked crown, which gives it a water resistance of up to 100 metres.
-The slate grey dial displays luminescent Arabic numerals, dots and hands.
+It has a bidirectional rotating bezel with a screw-locked crown, which gives it a water-resistance of up to 100 metres.
+The slate grey dial displays luminescent Arabic numerals, dots, and hands.
 It also features a day and night indicator at 3 o’clock, a 12-hour totaliser, a date aperture at 6 o’clock, a small seconds sub-dial at 9 o’clock, as well as a central minute totaliser.

 7. Breguet Reine de Naples

 As mentioned earlier, the iconic Reine de Naples collection is inspired by an early bracelet watch commissioned by the Queen of Naples, Caroline Murat.
 Ever since, it has been a symbol of Breguet’s exemplary watchmaking prowess in creating fine watches for women.

 Breguet Reine de Naples

 This extraordinary model, Reine de Naples 8965BR/5W/986, is an elegant classic.
 Housed in a 35mm 18K rose gold case with a beautiful egg shape, this model subtly displays 83 brilliant-cut diamonds on its bezel and lugs.
 Look closely and you’ll see that the crown also highlights an inverted diamond!
 The white mother-of-pearl dial features a simple design.
 In fact, it is almost bare albeit beautifully — with only the Roman numerals in rose gold at 6 and 12 o’clock, the iconic Breguet hands in rose gold, and the individually numbered and signed Breguet logo adorning it.